Drug Abuse Resistance Education: 1998 – National Institute of Justice

-In 1998, a grant from the National Institute of Justice to the University of Maryland resulted in a report to the NIJ, which among other statements, concluded that "DARE does not work to reduce substance use."
-DARE expanded and modified the social competency development area of its curriculum in response to the report.
-Research by Dr. Dennis Rosenbaum in 1998 found that DARE graduates were more likely than others to drink alcohol, smoke tobacco and use illegal drugs.
-Psychologist Dr. William Colson asserted in 1998 that DARE increased drug awareness so that "as they get a little older, they (students) become very curious about these drugs they've learned about from police officers."
+In 1998, a grant from the National Institute of Justice to the University of Maryland resulted in a report to the NIJ, which among other statements, concluded that "D.A.R.E. does not work to reduce substance use."
+D.A.R.E. expanded and modified the social competency development area of its curriculum in response to the report.
+Research by Dr. Dennis Rosenbaum in 1998 found that D.A.R.E. graduates were more likely than others to drink alcohol, smoke tobacco and use illegal drugs.
+Psychologist Dr. William Colson asserted in 1998 that D.A.R.E. increased drug awareness so that "as they get a little older, they (students) become very curious about these drugs they've learned about from police officers."
 The scientific research evidence in 1998 indicated that the officers were unsuccessful in preventing the increased awareness and curiosity from being translated into illegal use.
 The evidence suggested that, by exposing young impressionable children to drugs, the program was, in fact, encouraging and nurturing drug use.
 Studies funded by the National Institute of Justice in 1998, and the California Legislative Analyst's Office in 2000 also concluded that the program was ineffective.

 1999 – Lynam et al.

-A ten-year study was completed by Donald R. Lynam and colleagues in 2006 involving one thousand DARE graduates in an attempt to measure the effects of the program.
+A ten-year study was completed by Donald R. Lynam and colleagues involving one thousand D.A.R.E. graduates in an attempt to measure the effects of the program.
 After the ten-year period, no measurable effects were noted.
-The researchers compared levels of alcohol, cigarette, marijuana and the use of illegal substances before the DARE program (when the students were in sixth grade) with the post-DARE levels (when they were 20 years old).
-Although there were some measured effects shortly after the program on the attitudes of the students towards drug use, these effects did not seem to carry on long term.
+The researchers compared levels of alcohol, cigarette, marijuana and the use of illegal substances before the D.A.R.E. program (when the students were in sixth grade) with the post-D.A.R.E. levels (when they were 20 years old).
+Although there were some measured effects shortly after the program on the attitudes of the students towards drug use, these effects did not seem to carry on long-term.

 2001 – Office of the Surgeon General

-In 2001, the Surgeon General of the United States, David Satcher, M.D.
-Ph.D., placed the DARE program in the category of "Ineffective Primary Prevention Programs".
-The U.S. General Accounting Office concluded in 2003 that the program was sometimes counterproductive in some populations, with those who graduated from DARE later having higher than average rates of drug use (a boomerang effect).
+In 2001, the Surgeon General of the United States, David Satcher, placed the D.A.R.E. program in the category of "Ineffective Primary Prevention Programs".
+The U.S. General Accounting Office concluded in 2003 that the program was sometimes counterproductive in some populations, with those who graduated from D.A.R.E. later having higher than average rates of drug use (a boomerang effect).

 2007 – Perspectives on Psychological Science

-In March 2007, the DARE program was placed on a list of treatments that have the potential to cause harm in clients in the APS journal, Perspectives on Psychological Science.
+In March 2007, the D.A.R.E. program was placed on a list of treatments that have the potential to cause harm in clients in the APS journal, Perspectives on Psychological Science.